Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Beyond The Meta Crisis/Beyond The Meta Crisis - A Blueprint for a Better Future.md

 # Beyond the Meta Crisis: A Blueprint for a Better Future

-This is a collaboration of [[Jordan Nicholas Sukut]] with AI as a translator.
+This is a collaboration of [[Jordan Nicholas Sukut]] with AI to translate and accelerate progress.

 ## Section I: Introduction